 Alemany Farmers Market

-Founded in 1943, the Alemany Farmers’ market was the first ever farmers market in California.
-Additionally, the Alemany market is the only city run farmers market in San Francisco.
-Rain or shine, you can guarantee that the Alemany market will be ready for its hundred of visitors every week.
+Founded in 1943, the Alemany Farmers’ market was the first-ever farmers market in California.
+Additionally, the Alemany market is the only city-run farmers market in San Francisco.
+Rain or shine, you can guarantee that the Alemany market will be ready for its hundreds of visitors every week.
 For the past 30 years, they have strongly supported small, local Californian, family farmers.
 Their “buy fresh, buy local” mission keeps the importance of sustainability in mind.
 Local farmers and the local community coming together to support one another is why this San Francisco farmers’ market is known as “the people’s market.”

 Inner Sunset Farmers Market

 Don’t let the small size of Inner Sunset Farmers Market fool you.
 The crowd is big and the vendors provide only the best quality products.
 Every Saturday come and get what you need (and a little more) from a certified organic merchant, all locally grown in California.
 Come enjoy the large diversity, from hummus to empanadas, granola, and cookies; fulfill both your sweet and savory cravings.

 Clement Street Farmers Market is operated by the Agricultural Institute of Marin and runs on the philosophy of “Eat local.
 Shop local.
 Support local.”
 Enjoy the best of the season’s products every Sunday, year round.
 With their array of fresh produce, beautiful flowers, baked goods, and delicious hot food, there is not much you can’t get at the Clement Street farmers market.